cisco-ie/webex-date/readme.md

 This is a tiny, simple module that uses `moment.js` to parse the input and return the format the WebEx API's support `(MM/DD/YYYY HH:mm:ss)`.

+> ⚠️ Note: This will use the environment's or browser's time zone to process the date

 ## Install

 ```